RetroAbstract/rssguard/resources/docs/Documentation.md

 ### Converting `Messages` table
 ***
-Columns were reordered and other than that new column `score` with sane default value was added.
+Columns were reordered and other than that, the new column `score` with a sane default value was added.
 Therefore, you can simply copy your data in a column-to-column mode.

-Pay attention to `account_id` column as this column is the ID of your account as stated in the above [section](#accid).
+Pay attention to the `account_id` column as this column is the ID of your account as stated in the above [section](#accid).

 ### Other tables
 ***